-Many schools use reasoning tests ISEB or CEM or CATs as part of their testing process.
-At 7+ or 8+ reasoning questions are built into the exam.
-At 11+ such tests may either be used as a pre- selection or as the exam itself.
+Many schools use reasoning tests Atom, ISEB, CEM or CATs as part of their testing process.
+Such tests may either be used as a pre-selection or as the exam itself.
 Most of the major boarding schools use the ISEB common pre-test produced by GL.
 These computerised multiple choice (mildly adaptive) tests last c.
 2 1⁄2 hours, are sat at Falkner House in November.
 If parents wish to buy practice books, make sure you are buying for the correct test e.g CGP for CEM rather than CGT for GL!
 In the end though, the similarities of adaptive v. non - adaptive, pencil and paper v. digital will be more important than the differences.

-CREATING A SHORT-LIST (for exit at any stage)
+CREATING A SHORT-LIST